Eilis9/pands-problem-sheet/README.md

 A repository for the solutions to the problem sheets given in the Programming and Scripting Module of the HDip in Data Analytics beginning January 2023.

-This readme is a markdown copy of the Jupyter notebook (readme.ipynb).
-This notebook contains all the code in the .py files in the repository.
+This readme is a markdown copy of the Jupyter notebook (readme.ipynb) where the code can be run.

 Software Used:
  - Python v3.7 and higher